YuzuJS/WinningJS-build/README.md

 HTML.

 The WinningJS framework is meant to help fix the WinJS development experience.
 And the WinningJS-build package in particular is meant to modernize the development stack.
-It is a simple [grunt][] build task which gives:
+It is a simple [Grunt][] build task which gives:

 * A proper module system, via [Browserify][]
 * A wonderfully modern CSS replacement with [Stylus][]